ShabalalaWATP/GARDAIN/Dashboard/README.md

 The build outputs static assets suitable for deployment to AWS Amplify, S3 + CloudFront, or any modern static host.
 Ensure environment variables are set during build time so Vite can inline the correct API endpoints.

+## Current Features

+- **AWS Map**: To enable the relevant commanders to view the situation on the ground.
+Capabale of displaying various overlays and featres from AWS.
+- **Entitled Persons Statistics**: To display a list of persons on the map and if they have requested evacuation or not.
+- **Dark/Light Mode**: The website is default dark mode as we can all agree it's far superior ;) but the user has the option to switch to light mode to aid accessibility.
+- **Export Functionality**: The user can click either export the entire dashboard this puts the entire webpage snapshot onto a PDF, The other option is the ability to export all current users on the map's details into either a CSV file, Word Doc Table or PDF Table.
+This enables rapid sharing of data.
+- **Local News Report Feed**: So far we have a placeholder for this but eventually will use GNews, GDELT and Guardian API's to display news related to a user/commanders search terms.
+- **AI Scene Assessment**: We have the ability to utilise the iOS app to send a photo to AWS and have AWS Rekognition analyse the photograph and itdentify what the user has claimed, for example determine if it's a valid picture of a flood, or people with Weapons etc... to give commanders confidence false reports aren't coming in.
+- **Operational Weather Outlook**: This uses an API to fetch local weather and display it on the site to enable commanders to gain greater environmental insights.
+- **Evacuation & Assistance Request Table**: A placeholder area to display a current list of all people on the map.
+- **Quick Contacts Area**: Highlighting to the Commander a list of quick key contacts they may need, including PJHQ, FCDO, UK Embassy etc...
+- **Doctrine & Support References**: An area to display JDP-3-51, the FCDO Policy and Allied Joint Doctrine for NEO.

 ## Future Features Roadmap

 - **Ability to drop Pins, Polygons, Other Shapes Manually**: Currentley the operator of the Dashboard cannot add these features manually on the dashboard they are fed in from AWS, it's a high priority to allow them to do this.
-- **Real time News Feed with LLM analysis**: We'd like to connect GNews, Guardian and GDELT API's to automatically pull in real news stories based on the region the map is centred on, firther on from this it would include LLM analysis and summaries.
+- **Real time News Feed**: We'd like to connect GNews, Guardian and GDELT API's to automatically pull in real news stories based on the region the map is centred on, firther on from this it would include LLM analysis and summaries.
+- **News Feed and Weather LLM Analysis: We'd like to use AWS hosted LLM's to analyse the news and weather that come in and present concise summaries to thew commander.
 - **Real time tracking**: Currentley the user sends their position once and that's it, we would look to actually implement AWS Real time tracking to enable us to track the user if they give permission locally.
 - **Greater Accesibility**: The dashboard has both a dark and light mode but further work to check if it's suitable for screen readers, the ability to interact using voice, potentially using OpenAI realtime voice/vision services would improve accesibility.
 - **Support for other languages**: Utilising AWS hosted Machine Translation this will enable greater interoperability with foreign partners.